-Once you’ve identified the language your partner speaks, there are many opportunities to get creative in how you choose to express it to them.
+Once the love language a partner speaks is identified, there are many opportunities to get creative in how one chooses to express it.
 Chapman recalled one couple where the husband was in the military and his spouse knew that his primary love language was physical touch.

 “You would think that physical touch would be impossible when you’re half a world away,” he says, “But she said, ‘When he was deployed, I put my hand a sheet of paper and traced it, and then I mailed it to him with a note that said, ‘Put your hand on my hand.’
 When he came home, he said, ‘Gary, every time I put my hand on that paper, I felt her.’”

-The beauty of Chapman’s method is in its simplicity and the fact that it’s never too late to start learning your partner’s language as long as you’re willing to do the work.
+The beauty of the five love languages is in its simplicity and the fact that it’s never too late for someone to start learning a partner’s language as long as they’re willing to do the work.